mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/backup/index.md

 ...
 ```

-If you want to replace the Velero addon with a different backup addon service, you can disable the `velero` addon by modifying the `ClusterConfiguration` section of the `cluster.yaml` file as follows:
+If you want to replace Velero with a different backup service, you can disable `velero` by modifying the `ClusterConfiguration` section of the `cluster.yaml` file as follows:

 ```yaml
 addons: